brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ## ❓ Additional Assistance

-*All script codes can be edited and customized to suit your preferences and requirements.
-For further help or detailed information regarding prerequisites and environment setup, please consult the `README.md` file in the main root folder.*
+*Each script can be edited and customized to suit your specific needs.
+For further assistance or detailed information on prerequisites and environment setup, please refer to the `README.md` file in the main root folder.*